A photo of a filing cabinet with hanging folders. There are a large number of folders visible, each labeled with a number.

 Provenance within ML Pipelines

-Practitioners often share stories where they built models with outdated copies of data files, spent hours tracking down the origins of files, and exploring whether files were updated with the most recent version of data processing scripts from the correct original data.
-When multiple teams touch data, they often fear changing any data files or data transformation steps because it may break things for others, without knowing how else may actually be using the data.
+Practitioners often share stories where they built models with outdated copies of data files and spent hours tracking down the origins of files, exploring whether files were updated with the most recent version of data processing scripts from the correct original data.
+When multiple teams touch data, they often fear changing any data files or data transformation steps because it may break things for others, without knowing who else may actually be using the data.
 Provenance tracking aims to log such information to minimize mistakes and support debugging and coordination.
-Provenance tracking in machine learning pipelines usually focuses on how data flows from file to file through different processes.
+Provenance tracking in machine-learning pipelines usually focuses on how data flows from file to file through different processes.
 It records how data is loaded, transformed, and written in pipelines, especially for pipelines that have many steps and store intermediate data in various files.

 Provenance tracking can be done manually or with custom code but also automated by frameworks and platforms.
 In particular, four strategies are common.